ScottPolhemus/load-more/README.md

 Type: `String`
 Default: `[data-load-more-button]`

-Selector for the "load more" button element.
-Should be present in the load-more container on all pages but the last.
+Selector for the load more button element.
+Should be present in the load-more container on all pages except the last one.

 ### link
 Type: `String`